 As previously stated, a chronic ear infection is an ear infection that does not properly heal.

 In order to treat the chronic ear infection, you must first find out what exactly is causing it.These infections most often occur because of allergies, sinusitis, or complications with ear tubes.
 Once a definitive source to the problem has been identified, your ENT Doctor can begin the treatment process to solve it, and thus, solve your chronic ear infection.

 Treatment options range from simple home remedies and over-the-counter pain relievers all the way to surgery.
 It will be up to you and your ENT Specialist to discuss which treatment method will be best for you.

-Contact Gulfcoast Ear, Nose & Throat at (727) 942-4005 to schedule an appointment for treatment of your recurrent or chronic ear infection in the Palm Harbor and Tampa, FL area.
+Contact Gulfcoast Ear, Nose & Throat at (727) 942-4005 to schedule an appointment for treatment of your recurrent or chronic ear infection in the Palm Harbor and near the Tampa, FL area.